Manasse Mampala

-Manasse Mampala (born 18 July 2000) is a Congolese Professional footballer who plays as a forward for club Farsley Celtic.
+Manasse Mampala (born 18 July 2000) is a Congolese Professional footballer who plays as a forward for club Matlock Town.
 He turned professional at Everton in 2018 and spent the 2020–21 season with Queens Park Rangers, without making a first-team appearance for either club.

 Early life

 Manasse Mampala was born on 18 July 2000 in Kinshasa, Democratic Republic of the Congo, and moved to England at the age of two.

 Manasse lived in Leeds, England for several years, attending Cockburn School.

 Playing career

 Early career

 Mampala joined the Academy at Everton at the age of 15 and went on to score 11 goals and pick up six assists during 18 appearances for the under-18s during the 2017–18 Professional Development League season.
 He turned professional at Goodison Park in July 2018 and signed another one-year contract in summer 2019.
 He played four EFL Trophy games, however he was released in June 2020 after failing to establish himself in the under-23 team.
 He joined Queens Park Rangers in October 2019 and was placed in the club's Under-23 team.